New Student Information

 Visit the Online Academic Calendar for general semester registration timelines.

-Students can save courses ahead of time using Virgil or search and register for classes on the spot using SSOL.
+Students can save courses in advance using Virgil or search and register for classes on the spot.

 Students are responsible for keeping track of their registration appointments.